appswithcode/notebooks2/_posts/2022-07-20-On Taking Notes.md

 Our brain works by punishing the loss and rewarding the gains.
-Making mistakes could be detrimental to our survival in the early stages of human existence, and we always negative feedback from supervisors or peers for our mistakes.
+Making mistakes could be detrimental to our survival in the early stages of human existence, and we always receive negative feedbacks from supervisors or peers for our mistakes.
 Thus we avoid errors, mistakes, or failures at any cost.

 Fear of failure could be the major hindrance to our productivity,